kousen/Integration-Testing-with-Gradle/README.md

 Unit tests are also included, using the mock HTTP classes in the Spring API.

+To build and run, execute the "gradle build" task.
+If you don't have gradle installed, run "gradlew build" instead.
+That will download and install the 1.0-rc-1 version of gradle to your system before executing the build task.

 Any questions or comments should be directed to Ken Kousen at [ken.kousen@kousenit.com](mailto:ken.kousen@kousenit.com "Email Ken Kousen").